Cantera/cantera-website/pages/tutorials/PythonTutorial.rst

 ============================

-In previous example, we created an object that models an ideal gas mixture with the species and reactions of GRI-Mech 3.0, using the ``gri30.xml`` input file included with Cantera.
-This is a "pre-processed" XML input file written in a format that is easy for Cantera to parse.
-Cantera also supports an input file format that is easier to write, called *CTI*.
-Several reaction mechanism files in this format are included with Cantera, including ones that model high- temperature air, a hydrogen/oxygen reaction mechanism, and a few surface reaction mechanisms.
+In previous example, we created an object that models an ideal gas mixture with the species and reactions of GRI-Mech 3.0, using the ``gri30.yaml`` input file included with Cantera.
+Several other reaction mechanism files are included with Cantera, including ones that model high- temperature air, a hydrogen/oxygen reaction mechanism, and a few surface reaction mechanisms.
 These files are usually located in the ``data`` subdirectory of the Cantera installation directory, for example ``C:\\Program Files\\Cantera\\data`` on Windows or ``/usr/local/cantera/data/`` on